 Although the Company's operating lease agreements provide it with the right to evict a tenant, demand immediate payment of rent and exercise other remedies, the bankruptcy and insolvency laws afford certain rights to a party that has filed for bankruptcy or reorganization.
 A tenant, operator, borrower, manager, or other obligor in bankruptcy or subject to insolvency proceedings may be able to limit or delay the Company's ability to collect unpaid rent and to exercise other rights and remedies.
-In addition, if a lease is rejected in a tenant bankruptcy, the Company's claim against the tenant may be limited by applicable provisions of the bankruptcy law.
+In addition, if a lease is rejected in a tenant bankruptcy, the Company's claim against the tenant may be limited by applicable provisions of bankruptcy law.
 The Company may be required to fund certain expenses (e.g., real estate taxes and maintenance) to preserve the value of an investment property, avoid the imposition of liens on a property and/or transition a property to a new tenant.
-If the Company has terminated its lease with a tenant, the Company may not be able to find another tenant under current conditions due to the country's current economic conditions, including impacts to the industry and other macroeconomic effects of the COVID-19 pandemic.
+If the Company has terminated its lease with a tenant, the Company may not be able to find another tenant on a timely basis, if at all, based on the then conditions of the Company's industry or the country's economic conditions.
 If the Company cannot transition a leased property to a new tenant, the Company may take possession of that property, which may expose it to certain successor liabilities.
 Publicity about the operator's financial condition and insolvency proceedings may also negatively impact their and the Company's reputations, decreasing customer demand and revenues.
 Should such events occur, the Company's revenue and operating cash flow may be adversely affected.